arista-netdevops-community/emea-ambassadors-containerlab-aug-2022/README.md

 - stop the lab: `lab_stop`

 Custom container can be very useful if you have special requirements or want to create an environment with all dependencies pre-installed and minimum actions required from the user to start the lab.
 Example: [avd-quickstart-containerlab](https://github.com/arista-netdevops-community/avd-quickstart-containerlab)

+## Ansible with Containerlab

+When containerlab starts it automatically creates Ansible inventory that can be used to automate certain tasks in the lab.
+Start `ambassadors_clab:latest` container we have created earlier and deploy the lab.
+Inspect the Ansible inventory: `cat clab-ambassadors_clab/ansible-inventory.yml`
+Ansible is already installed inside the container and ansible.cfg is provided in the repository as well as the playbook `check_the_lab.yml`.
+Run the playbook by executing command `ansible-playbook playbooks/check_the_lab.yml`
+This playbook will execute number of show commands on all switches in the lab and present output on the screen.

 ## Possible Scale Caveats